gustafn/compile-sketch/README.md

     Copy libraries from the Arduino IDE for the Intel Galileo to the SD card, which is used for booting the Galileo.
-The libraries are quite small (total of less the 1.5 MB).
+The libraries are quite small (total of less the 1.5 MB) without arduino-libs (which are optional)

     Copy always the standard libraries (hardware/arduino); in case you have user-installed libraries, copy these as well.
+Optionally, the shipped Arduino examples for the Galileo can be copied (called here arduino-libs).

     Let us assume, the SD card has the label GALILEO, one can use the following command under Mac OS X:

        cp -r /Applications/Arduino.app/Contents/Resources/Java/hardware/arduino /Volumes/GALILEO/arduino
        cp -r ~/Documents/Arduino /Volumes/GALILEO/arduino-local
+       cp -r /Applications/Arduino.app/Contents/Resources/Java/libraries /Volumes/GALILEO/arduino-libs

     Copy sketch template as well: